About Mercy Research

 Mercy Mission: As the Sisters of Mercy before us, we bring to life the healing ministry of Jesus through our compassionate care and exceptional service.
 Mercy Research fulfills this mission by offering innovative research strategies in the communities we serve.

-Our Vision: Mercy Research improves healthcare for our patients and communities by offering clinical research studies and exploring solutions to healthcare challenges.
+Our Vision: Mercy Research improves health care for our patients and communities by offering clinical research studies and exploring solutions to health care challenges.

 Our Purpose: Mercy Research is committed to advancing the quality of health care for individuals and communities by being a leader in innovative clinical, scientific and health services research.
 We will achieve this goal through participation in clinic trials and development of new medical products, medical treatments and delivery systems that transform lives and improve overall community health, in keeping with the mission of mercy to bring the healing ministry of Jesus to life, through compassionate care and exceptional service.